Akron Cops Shot Unarmed Jayland Walker More Than 40 Times, Autopsy Shows

 “We are not able to say which bullet killed him,” Kohler said.
 “He had several devastating injuries.”

-His death, which has been ruled a homicide, was ultimately caused by blood loss brought on by the shooting, Kohler said.
+His death, which was medically ruled a homicide, was ultimately caused by blood loss brought on by the shooting, Kohler said.

+In response, Walker’s family and legal team released a statement, saying the report confirmed what they had already suspected.

+“Today’s Summit County Medical Examiner’s report on Jayland Walker’s death confirms the violent and unnecessary use of force by the Akron Police department on an unarmed young man who, as the family expected, was not under the influence of drugs or alcohol,” the statement reads.
+“That Jayland suffered 46 gunshot wounds to his body is horrific.
+The fact that after being hit nearly four dozen times, officers still handcuffed him while he lay motionless and bleeding on the ground is absolutely inhumane.”